 The Tulsa City-County Library (TCCL) offers the public free access to Federal Government information in print, microform and electronic formats.
 As a participant in the Federal Depository Library Program (FDLP), TCCL follows the principle of free access governing use of depository materials as provided in Section 1911 of Title 44, United States Code.

 All of the federal, state, and local publications part of the Research Center collections.
 Many federal and state publications are available for checkout and can be routed to a branch library of choice.
-For assistance accessing these collections phone the Documents Department (918-549-7430) or Customer Care (918-549-7323).
+For assistance accessing these collections, phone Customer Care (918-549-7323).

 TCCL's federal and state publications are included in the library's online catalog.
 Access to city and county publications is currently available by authoring agency and title only.
 Librarians are available to aid in locating materials in these areas.